The 5 Best Self-Defense Moves For Women

 Picture this: You're walking at night in a desolate apartment hallway with no one else present.
 Suddenly an unknown man walks towards you and grabs your shoulders.
 What would you do?

-We've compiled a list of the 5 best self-defense moves that are both easy to learn and use, and effective against an attacker!
+We've compiled a list of the 5 best self-defense moves for women that are both easy to learn and use, and effective against an attacker!

 Avoid, Deter or Escape